Frequently Asked Questions

 There are four sites – two in Belfast, one in Sligo and one in Dublin.
 These will use heat energy from the Earth to power large-scale heating systems in public sector buildings: a sports centre, housing project, utilities offices and a university campus.
 The development and operation of these sites will demonstrate the benefits of geothermal energy systems by fully engaging with communities, educational institutes and local authorities.

-The cross-border area of Lough MacNean will also be the focus of community engagement activities and feasibility studies.
+The cross-border area of Lough MacNean will also be the focus area of community engagement activities and feasibility studies.

 What else will GEMINI do?